“Get a little sunshine!” “Open a window, it’s too dark in here!” “Why do you keep it so dark in here? Turn on some lights!”

 By continuing to expose yourself to triggers (in a controlled environment) you are inadvertently making your light sensitivity issues and migraine worse.
 Instead, you should opt for allowing for some exposure to your migraine trigger.

-Axon Optics carries a line of both indoor and outdoor migraine glasses.
-The precision tinted lenses are coated with the Spectrashield FL-41 tint that reduces the eye’s exposure to painful rays.
-These migraine glasses are a much better choice that dark glasses for migraine could ever be.
+Axon Optics can be worn indoors and out and are a much better choice than dark glasses for migraine could ever be.
 We have a number of great frames for men, women, and kids, ranging from vintage to classic to modern.
+Try them for 60 days risk-free.

 Axon Optics.
 (2018, April 04).
 Are you Dark Adapting Your Eyes?
 Retrieved from https://www.axonoptics.com/2018/04/are-you-dark-adapting-your-eyes/